Constant Time Graph Neural Networks: Related Work

-GraphSAGE \cite{GraphSAGE} is an additional GNN model, which employs neighbor sampling to reduce the computational costs of training and inference.
+GraphSAGE \cite{GraphSAGE} is a GNN model which employs neighbor sampling to reduce the computational costs of training and inference.
 Neighbor sampling enables GraphSAGE to deal with large graphs.
 However, neighbor sampling was introduced without any theoretical guarantee, and the number of samples is chosen empirically.
-An alternative computationally efficient GNN would be FastGCN \cite{FastGCN}, which employs layer-wise random node sampling to speed up training and inference. \citet{huang2018adaptive} further improved FastGCN by using an adaptive node sampling technique to reduce the variance of estimators.
-By virtue of the adaptive sampling technique, it reduces the computational costs and outperforms neighbor sampling in terms of classification accuracy and convergence speed. \citet{chen2018stochastic} proposed an alternative neighbor sampling technique, which uses historical activations to reduce the estimator variance.
+An alternative computationally efficient GNN would be FastGCN \cite{FastGCN}, which employs layer-wise random node sampling to speed up training and inference.
+Huang et al. \cite{huang2018adaptive} further improved FastGCN by using an adaptive node sampling technique to reduce the variance of estimators.
+By virtue of the adaptive sampling technique, it reduces the computational costs and outperforms neighbor sampling in terms of classification accuracy and convergence speed.
+Note that the layer-wise sampling is designed for mini-batch training and is not suitable for our setting, where we make a prediction for a single node.
+Chen et al. \cite{chen2018stochastic} proposed an alternative neighbor sampling technique, which uses historical activations to reduce the estimator variance.
 Additionally, it can achieve zero variance after a certain number of iterations.
 However, because it uses the same sampling technique as GraphSAGE to obtain the initial solution, the approximation error is not theoretically bounded until the $\Omega(n)$-th iteration.
 ClusterGCN \cite{ClusterGCN} first clusters nodes into dense blocks and then aggregates node features within each block.
 LADIES \cite{LADIES} samples neighboring nodes using importance sampling for each layer to improve efficiency while keeping variance small.
 However, neither LADIES \cite{LADIES} nor ClusterGCN \cite{ClusterGCN} has a theoretical guarantee on the approximation error.
 Overall, the existing sampling techniques are effective in practice.
 However, they either are not theoretically guaranteed in terms of approximation error or incur at least a linear time computation cost to calculate the embedding of a node and its gradients.
+In this paper, we analyze the neighbor sapling method and derive a constant time complexity.
+We focus on neighbor sampling owing to its simplicity.
+Extending our analysis to other sampling methods, including layer-wise sampling \cite{FastGCN, huang2018adaptive}, is an important future direction.